 - (a) Stakeholder Engagement Officer (P-4): The Stakeholder Engagement Officer will be based in the Communications Unit within the Executive Office of the Secretary-General.
-Since 2020, member States and other stakeholders have consistently emphasized the necessity for more proactive engagement with a diverse range of stakeholders, especially concerning the development of draft exploitation regulations.
-The Stakeholder Engagement Officer will play a pivotal role in enabling the Authority to fulfil its increasing need for active engagement with all stakeholders. - (b) Associate Legal Officer (P-2): The post is situated in the Office of Legal Affairs, reporting to the Legal Officer (Regulatory Affairs).
-The post is currently occupied on a temporary basis and has proved essential in view of the substantially increased workload related to the development of the draft exploitation regulations.
-The officer would be expected to assist with the various streams of work related to the development of the draft regulations, including standards and guidelines to support exploitation of resources in the Area.
-This involves assisting in the development of background papers for the Legal and Technical Commission, the Finance Committee and the Council. - 10.
-In addition, the Secretary-General proposes the redeployment and reclassification of one post in the Capacity Development Unit of the Executive Office from the P-2 level to the P-3 level as a Policy and Planning Officer.
-This follows a comprehensive review of the functions of the Capacity Development Unit, which plays a crucial role in administering the Contractors' Training Programme and supporting various initiatives aligned with the Strategic Plan for 2019-2025 and the ISA Capacity Development Strategy.
-The addition of a Policy and Planning Officer will ensure optimal resource utilization and simultaneously bolster the Unit's capability to manage its diverse and growing portfolio, including initiatives such as the Africa Deep-Seabed Resources Project and the Women in Deep-Sea Research Project.
+Since 2020, member States and other stakeholders have consistently emphasized the necessity for more proactive engagement with a diverse range of stakeholders, in particular concerning the development of the draft regulations on exploitation.
+The Stakeholder Engagement Officer will play a pivotal role in enabling the Authority to fulfil its increasing need for active engagement with all stakeholders; - (b) Associate Legal Officer (P-2): This post is situated in the Office of Legal Affairs and reports to the Legal Officer (Regulatory Affairs).
+The post is currently occupied on a temporary basis and has proved to be essential in view of the substantially increased workload related to the development of the draft regulations on exploitation.
+The Officer would be expected to assist with the various streams of work related to the development of the draft regulations, including standards and guidelines, to support the exploitation of resources in the Area.
+This would involve assisting in the development of background papers for the Legal and Technical Commission, the Finance Committee and the Council. - 10.
+In addition, the Secretary-General proposes the reclassification of one post in the Capacity Development Unit of the Executive Office from the P-2 to the P-3 level as a Policy and Planning Officer.
+This follows a comprehensive review of the functions of the Capacity Development Unit, which plays a crucial role in administering the contractors' training programme and supporting various initiatives that are aligned with the strategic plan of the Authority for the period 2019-2025 and the capacity development strategy of the Authority.
+The addition of a Policy and Planning Officer will ensure optimal resource utilization and simultaneously bolster the Unit's capability to manage its diverse and growing portfolio, including initiatives such as the Africa Deep Seabed Resources project and the Women in Deep-Sea Research project.
 The incremental cost is estimated at \$38,000 over the financial period.